ASFOpenSARlab/opensarlab-docs/docs/index.md

 * SAR data products are often quite large, which leads to slow, expensive data transfers
 * SAR scientists with limited resources may lack access to the hardware required for analysis

-## How will OpenSARlab benefit the class or training I am teaching?
+## How will OpenSARlab benefit the class or training I am planning?
 OpenSARlab alleviates some of the pitfalls commonly encountered when teaching software development and data science in any field:

  * Teaching is often interrupted when students work in varying environments, requiring valuable instructor time to help set up their systems so they may complete their assignments.